-"Entrusting findings of fact to the judgment of lay-judges is, I think, sound in principle and very effective in practice; and - except in what appears to be the relatively rare case where Jurats disagree - having findings of fact made by a concurring two-man lay tribunal can only serve to add weight to those findings and act as a safeguard against irrational or perverse conclusions.
-(The possibility of disagreement between the two Jurats appears to me to be adequately addressed by providing for the Judge, in such circumstances, to assume the role of a third member of the fact-finding tribunal with a casting vote).
-These same factors ought also to contribute substantially to the desirable aim of attaining finality on decisions of fact at trial as far and as often as possible."
+Entrusting findings of fact to the judgment of lay-judges is, I think, sound in principle and very effective in practice; and-except in what appears to be the relatively rare case where Jurats disagree-having findings of fact made by a concurring two-man lay tribunal can only serve to add weight to those findings and act as a safeguard against irrational or perverse conclusions.
+(The possibility of disagreement between the two Jurats appears to me to be adequately addressed by providing for the Judge, in such circumstances, to assume the role of a third member of the fact-finding tribunal with a casting vote.)
+These same factors ought also to contribute substantially to the desirable aim of attaining finality on decisions of fact at trial as far and as often as possible.

-The benefits accruing from the division of responsibilities between Judge and Jurats are further described as follows:
+The benefits accruing from the division of responsibilities between judge and Jurats are further described as follows:

-"Having not only to state the relevant law and formulate the precise legal issues involved in the case but also, not infrequently, to explain and rationalise them for the benefit of one's Jurat-colleagues, is a salutary discipline for any Judge.
+Having not only to state the relevant law and formulate the precise legal issues involved in the case but also, not infrequently, to explain and rationalise them for the benefit of one's Jurat-colleagues, is a salutary discipline for any Judge.
 It tends to prevent corners being cut that are better not cut, and serves to remind one of the importance of trying to avoid language and terminology that means little to anyone outside the legal profession.
 This applies, in my experience, at three stages: during the trial itself; at the end, during the court's deliberations; and when it comes to the written judgment.
 If at any of these stages the issues are not readily comprehensible to the Jurats, something is wrong.
-In a complicated case, talking through the issues on more than one occasion can also be of value - to the Judge as much as to the Jurats."
+In a complicated case, talking through the issues on more than one occasion can also be of value-to the Judge as much as to the Jurats.

-Pursuant to Article 17 Royal Court (Jersey) Law 1948 and subject to a number of pre-conditions, it is however possible for the Bailiff or his substitute to make findings of fact without the participation of the Jurats and it is also implicit from the Bailiff's further power to grant interim injunctions in chambers under Royal Court Rule 3/8, that preliminary findings in this respect may be made despite the absence of Jurats.
-Limited exceptions also apply in other areas, for instance, in an application for leave to apply for judicial review where the Inferior Number may be constituted by the Bailiff sitting alone.43
+Pursuant to article 17 of the Royal Court (Jersey) Law 1948 and subject to a number of pre-conditions, it is, however, possible for the Bailiff or his substitute to make findings of fact without the participation of the Jurats and it is also implicit from the Bailiff's further power to grant interim injunctions in chambers under Royal Court Rules 3/8 that preliminary findings in this respect may be made despite the absence of Jurats.
+Limited exceptions also apply in other areas, for instance, in an application for leave to apply for judicial review where the Inferior Number may be constituted by the Bailiff sitting alone.

-In relation to criminal trials, for non-statutory offences, defendants have a choice between a trial before a jury i.e. an Assize trial, or a trial before Jurats (in practice forming the Inferior Number.)
-In the latter case, the Jurats determine whether or not the defendant is guilty, with the Judge having a casting vote in the event of disagreement.
-For statutory offences all trials have to be before the
+In relation to criminal trials, for non-statutory offences, defendants have a choice between a trial before a jury, i.e. an Assize trial, or a trial before Jurats (in practice forming the Inferior Number).
+In the latter case, the Jurats determine whether or not the defendant is guilty, with the judge having a casting vote in the event of disagreement.
+For statutory offences all trials have to be before the judge and Jurats.
+It should be borne in mind that drug-related offences are all statutory offences, and trials for those offences are therefore not conducted before a jury.